Tikka T3 / T3x - DBM for factory magazines

 Read the full review of this DBM fitted to a custom ultralight T3 build from the April 2021 edition of Australian Shooter (reprinted by permission of the Sporting Shooters’ Association of Australia)

-- There are two anodized color options (black or silver), however we only do one production run of silver each year due to lower demand, so this color can often unavailable.
+- There are two anodized color options (black or silver), however we only do one production run of silver each year due to lower demand so this color can often be unavailable.

 - Very light - weighs under 3oz (83.5g)

 - The body of DBM is machined from high grade 7075-T76 aluminum alloy

 - The trigger guard is machined from aerospace Ti6Al4V titanium alloy

 - The magazine release lever is machined from aerospace Ti6Al4V titanium alloy